A SONG THAT TELLS AN INTRIGUING STORY

 A WAR FOUGHT IN ISOLATION

 This war was fought in isolation between what was to become Turkey and Greece.
 The war was initially successful for the latter, who managed to gain huge swathes of territory.
 Things, however, changed when the conflict gave rise to the ‘Turkish National Movement’.
-They cleverly turned the war into a new ‘Turkish War of Independence’, which seemed to galvanise the new Turkish nation, leading to a change in the world narrative.
+They aptly turned the war into a new ‘Turkish War of Independence’, which seemed to galvanise the Turkish nation.
+This ultimately led to a change in the narrative and saw Turkey victorious in the end.

 AN ARMY REBUFFED

-Now viewed as an aggressor nation, Greece would see its army rebuffed by 1922.
-This, along with other external pressures, directly led to the end of the war on October 14th of that same year.
-All Greek forces were ordered to return to Greece, and the territories that were initially taken were recovered by Turkish forces.
+Viewed as the aggressor nation, Greece would see its army rebuffed by 1922.
+External pressures directly led to the end of the war on October 14th of that same year, when all Greek forces were ordered to return to Greece.
 The end of the war saw the new modern-day nation of Turkey emerge from the ashes of the Ottoman Empire.
-Although Greece mainly lost the greater part of the war, it did manage to secure control of several islands, some of which remain just off the coast of Turkey today.
+The Greek disaster was slightly averted, however.
+Although Greece lost the greater part of the war and the territories that were initially taken on the mainland were recovered by Turkish forces, Greece did manage to secure control of several islands, some of which remain just off the coast of Turkey today.

 A NEW NATION

 The new Turkish administration soon implemented new ethnic policies.
 These new directives led to the displacement of thousands of Greek-speaking people from Asia Minor.
 These people who had lived in Turkey for thousands of years now found themselves not only homeless, but also stateless.
-They were mainly Greeks of Romani and Pontic origin.
-Although the majority resettled in Greece by the end of 1922, several also arrived on Cypriot shores seeking not only refuge but also a new life.
+These Greeks of mainly Romani and Pontic origin were mostly resettled in Greece by the end of 1922.
+Several also arrived on Cypriot shores seeking not only refuge but also a new life.

-Cyprus, which was still a British colony, accepted several of these refugees.
+Cyprus, which was still a British colony at the time, began accepting several of these refugees.
 Unlike in Greece, however, Cyprus soon integrated them into the greater Cypriot social fabric, and they soon embraced everything that Cyprus had to offer them.
 Things, on the other hand, were not as easy for their compatriots in Greece.
-They had to stay concentrated in rudimentary shelters, on the uninhabited western coast of the port of Piraeus, near Athens.
-This new settlement emerged as Drapetsona.
+Displaced from the Ottoman Empire, thousands of refugees were forced to settle in rudimentary makeshift shelters on the rocky, previously uninhabited western coastline of the port of Piraeus, near Athens.
+This newly formed settlement that emerged became known as Drabetsona, and it grew into a vibrant, distinctly working-class community that fundamentally reshaped Greece’s social and cultural fabric.

 A SLOW INTERGRATION